HanMinung/NumericalProgramming/README.md

   * utilize the weight to get better performance

-  * less error than above methods according to approximate weights.
+  * less error than above methods according to the proper weights.

   * Pseudo code of 2nd order  Runge-Kutta method